dpmj/alcazar/README.md

 ## Customisation

 - Details about you and your work are defined in `main.tex'.
 Fill it in according to your thesis.
-The document will automatically update all occurrences, including a bibtex citation!
+The document will automatically update all occurrences, including a copy-and-paste-ready bibtex citation!
 - The title page can be easily configured by editing `opening/titlepage.tex`.
+Include here your faculty's logos.
 - Fill in information about the authors in `opening/about.tex`.
+You can include here a photography of the authors.
-- Edit `opening/acknowledgements.tex` and `opening/dedication.tex` as you wish.
+- Edit `opening/acknowledgements.tex` and `opening/dedication.tex` as you like!
-- Include your abstract in one or more languages in `opening/abstract.tex`.
+- Include your abstract (in one or more languages) in `opening/abstract.tex`.
 - Chapter and appendix numbers on the page margins can be problematic for printing.
-They can be disabled by uncommenting a few lines in the `\fancypagestyle{chapters}` and `\fancypagestyle{addenda}` page styles in `style/alcazar.sty`.
+They can be disabled by commenting/uncommenting a few lines of code in `style/alcazar.sty`, under the `\fancypagestyle{chapters}` and `\fancypagestyle{addenda}` styles.

+### Fonts

-- The default text font is *Libertinus Serif*, but you can change this in `style/pkgs.sty`.
-Other high quality options I recommend are Charter and Source Serif Pro, although you may need to change the font size from 12 pt to 11 pt.
+The default font is *[Libertinus Serif](https://tug.org/FontCatalogue/libertinusserif/)* plus *[Libertinus Sans](https://tug.org/FontCatalogue/libertinussans/)*.

+You can change this in `style/pkgs.sty`.
+Other high quality options I recommend are *[Source Serif Pro](https://tug.org/FontCatalogue/sourceserifproregular/)* plus *[Source Sans Pro](https://tug.org/FontCatalogue/sourcesanspro/)*.
-- The default sans serif is Open Sans.
-Good alternatives are Inter and Source Sans Pro.
+The template handles well a Sans-Serif font as base font of the whole document, with *Source Sans Pro* and *[Inter](https://tug.org/FontCatalogue/interregular/)* being two good options.

-- The default monospace font is IBM Plex Mono.
-Good alternatives are Fira Mono and Inconsolata, although the size of the monospace font family should be adjusted.
+The default monospace font is *[IBM Plex Mono]()*.
+Equally good alternatives are *[Fira Mono]()* and *[Inconsolata](https://tug.org/FontCatalogue/inconsolata/)*.

+All these options appear as commented lines in `style/pkgs.sty`, with the correct font scale and options already prepared.

 ## Build

 ### Requirements

 - `biber` for `biblatex`,
-- `python 3` and the `pygments` package for the `minted` package.
+- `python 3` and `pygments` for the `minted` package.

 ### Important information

 This project can be built with `latexmk` or `pdflatex`, although I greatly encourage the use of `latexmk`.
 Below are examples of compilation commands with some recommended arguments.
 The `-shell-escape` flag is required for the `minted` package.
-With `latexmk` both `biber` and `makeglossaries` should be run automatically.
+With `latexmk` both `biber` and `makeglossaries` should run automatically.

+A `Makefile` is already included, which invokes `latexmk`.
+To compile, simply run `make` in the project's root directory.
+Run `make clean` to remove all auxiliary files.

 ### Using `latexmk`

-Run:
+This project does not need a `latexmkrc` file.

 ```bash
 latexmk -shell-escape -synctex=1 -interaction=nonstopmode -file-line-error -pdf main
 ```
-A `Makefile` is included, you can also simply run `make`.

-This project does not use a `latexmkrc` file.

 ### Using `pdflatex`